ericelliott/applitude/README.markdown

 ### Loading and Rendering

+Module initialization is broken into two phases.

+The first is the load phase.
+Your `.load()` method is called by Applitude as soon as your script is evaluated and the `app.register()` method is called.

+The `.render()` method is called after:
+1 all `.beforeRender` callbacks have fired, and
+1 the page ready event has fired.

 If you need to fetch some data asynchronously before you render your module, Applitude helps speed things up by launching your asynchronous calls as early as possible.
 Just load your data in the `.load()` method.
 For example, grab Skrillex info from BandsInTown:

     (function (app) {